Getting started with Arista Community Labs

 Once the post deployment script has completed, the terminal prompt will change to the GitHub username followed by the name of the lab.

-In the screenshot below, the GitHub username is MitchV85
+In the screenshot below, the GitHub username is mitchv85

-and the lab is techlib-vxlan-domain-a
+and the lab is techlib-eos-tips

 .